TeaInnaCup/printf/README.md

 To debug this,
-edit the second-to-the-last line of main.c partaining to the custom _printf functing, i.e.
+edit the second-to-the-last line of main.c partaining to the custom _printf function, i.e.

 	_printf("Unknown:[%r]\n");